catalinred/catalinred.github.com/_posts/2011-10-16-image-map-with-css3-jquery-tooltips.markdown

 ## That's all!

-I hope you enjoyed this tutorial and feel free to comment if you have any suggestion.
+I hope you enjoyed this tutorial and feel free to get in toch if you have any suggestions.
 Thanks for reading!